artech-dvd/nls-emu/README.md

 Some code/documents in the supposed Nov.
 1969 NLS source code actually date to Dec.
 1969 (see pgs.
 84 and 105 of the PDF).
 Additionally, there are instances of duplicates/revised code being included along with the older code (see pgs.
 105 and 107 of the PDF).

-# Help Needed!
-This project's goal will most likely be very difficult, if not impossible, to fully achieve.
-However, armed with the NLS source code, SDS 940 emulator, and  TREE-META, it might be possible to restore a(n at least partially) working, albeit most likely very limited, version of the oN-Line System.

-So, we need any help we can get!
-If you have any knowledge of OCR, the SDS 940, TREE-MESA, or even the NLS, please let me know at retroperson3782@gmail.com!

 # TLTD (Things Left To Do):

 Absolutely everything.